 Therefore, disclose the following information for the implication of the CPT code 90853.

-- All documentation entries can be included the identity of the practitioner who provided the service and the co-signature or readable name and credentials (MD, DO, NP, PA, etc.) of the supervising physician.
+- All documentation entries can include the practitioner’s identity who provided the service and the supervising physician’s co-signature or readable name and credentials (MD, DO, NP, PA, etc.).

 - The physician’s involvement in the entry body is briefly supervised.
-The intensity of participation needs to be commensurate with the severity of the patient’s condition.
+The intensity of participation must be commensurate with the severity of the patient’s condition.

-- Services are rendered outside the requested time frame (the initial visit, for example).
+- Services are rendered outside the requested time frame (the initial visit).
 It establishes communication between the two service providers.

 If a patient is involved in multiple groups at once, and their payer has approved this as part of their treatment plan, various claims for the same day can be submitted.